amillerman01/GitHub-Tutorial/README.md

 - make a few more commits and then view history on github desktop and github.com
 - draw attention to time stamps, files changes, different views for commit history on github.com, etc
 - also emphasize that code is never lost, you can always recover things in the github commit history
+- you can also undo commits based on the commit history
+  - show how through github desktop

 ## Making and publishing branches

 - Make a branch off main